Busolwe Public Library: Partner organisations

-The Uganda Community Libraries Association (UgCLA), heads a network of community libraries in the country.
+The Uganda Community Libraries Association (UgCLA), an association bringing together all the community libraries in Uganda was launched to promote easy access to books and improve the reading culture in the country.
 As a member of the UgCLA, BPL is given a monthly stipend to employ a full-time librarian and also to purchase books and stationary.
 The UgCLA also organizes workshops for librarians to be trained twice a year and other specific workshops throughout the year which focus on different techniques and approaches to learning.